-- Projected EBITDA for 2017 estimated at the level of €5.44 million; - Growth rate at an approximate average of 3% reflecting principally the estimated projected growth of the Company's rental income streams; - A discount rate of 7.7% applied in estimating the net present value of the projected future cash flows.
+- Growth rate at an approximate average of 3% reflecting principally the estimated projected growth of the Company's rental income streams;

+- A discount rate of 7.75% applied in estimating the net present value of the projected future cash flows.

-An increase in the projected levels of EBITDA and growth rate would result in an increased fair value of the property, whereas a higher discount rate would give rise to a lower fair value.
+An increase in the projected levels of free cash flows after tax and growth rate would result in an increased fair value of the property, whereas a higher discount rate would give rise to a lower fair value.